DataBytes-Organisation/project_echo_cloud/terraform/root_modules/docker_repository/README.md

 # docker_repository
 This root module creates GCP Artifact Registry Docker repository within environment.
+Documentation on how to push and pull images with this repository is located within documentation/GCPDockerRepositories.

 ## Resources deployed
 Single docker repository that contains images for all applications.